Dataset Projects

 Indoor Mobile mMIMO Communication

 In this dataset, a robot is used to carry a client at different speeds while the client is communicating with the RENEW massive MIMO base station.
-Multiple static client are also deployed in the vicinity of the base station as the robot moves.
+Multiple statis client are also deployed in the vicinity of the base station as the robot moves.
 All the clients transmit time-orthogonal uplink pilots to the base station and simultaneously transmit QPSK-modulated uplink data.
 This dataset is suitable for modeling mobility in massive MIMO channels, channel prediction, as well studying user scheduling in massive MIMO.

 View Project